seanjackson6325/Epoch/README.md

-# Epochness
+# Epoch

-A high resolution, cross platform time library for C/C++
+Epoch is a high resolution, cross platform time library for C/C++.
+This library can provide time measurements of less than one microsecond (1E-6 seconds).

 How to use: